 The Joy Grant Program

 The Joy Grant Program is an annual effort to support research in the neuro-wellness field.
-This is the third year of the program.
+This is the fourth year of the program.
 The program will provide, each year, up to US $1 million (in aggregate) funding, to proposals consistent with the program’s goals, through a competitive application, review, and selection process.

 The grant does not support clinical studies and studies that focus on mental or physical diseases.
-To get a better idea of supported research, see previous grant winners and titles.